Kolkata district: Livelihood

 As per the 2011 census, Kolkata district has 1,795,740 total workers (main and marginal) forming 39.93% of the district population.
 The remaining population of 2,700,954 (60.07%) belongs to the non-workers category.
 While amongst the males 59.93% are total workers and 40.07% are non-workers, amongst the females 17.91% are total workers and 82.09% are non-workers.

 94.61% of the total workers in urban Kolkata earn their livelihood as other workers, followed by 3.81% as household workers.
 Only 0.89% of total workers are engaged as cultivators and 0.69% are engaged as agricultural labourers.
-The type of workers that come under the category of “other workers” include all government servants, municipal employees, teachers, factory workers, plantation workers,information technology workers,those engaged in trade, commerce, business, transport, banking, mining, construction, political or social work, priests, entertainment artists, and so on.
+The type of workers that come under the category of “other workers” include all government servants, municipal employees, teachers, factory workers, plantation workers, information technology workers, those engaged in trade, commerce, business, transport, banking, mining, construction, political or social work, priests, entertainment artists, and so on.

 Infrastructure

-Power supply: In 1895, the Government of Bengal passed the Calcutta Electric Lighting Act and in 1897 Kilburn & Co., as agents of The Indian Electric Company Limited, secured the license for electric lighting in Kolkata.
+Power supply: In 1895, the Government of Bengal passed the Calcutta Electric Lighting Act and in 1897 Kilburn & Co., as agents of The Indian Electric Company Limited, secured the licence for electric lighting in Kolkata.
 The company soon changed its name to Calcutta Electric Supply Corporation.
-It commissioned the first thermal power plant in India, at Emambagh Lane, near Prinsep Ghat, in 1899.
+It commissioned the first thermal power plant in India, at Emambagh Lane, near Prinsep Street, in 1899.
 The switching over from horse-drawn carriages to electricity by Calcutta Tramways Company in 1902, provided further impetus to the rise in power consumption.
 The years of power shortage in the 1970s and 1980s, have been left behind.
 Now, CESC serves 2.8 million consumers.
 Total electric consumption in Kolkata district has gone up from 6,424 million KWH in 2006–07 to 8,135 million KWH in 2010–11.

 Water supply: Newspaper reports, quoting KMC officials, say that in 2023 water demand from KMC was 360 million gallons per day and on an average, it supplied 300 mgd.
 94 per cent of the city is supplied piped water, almost all of it free.
 The city is serviced by a 5,000 km network of pipes.
 As per KMC, it has 5 water treatment plants at Palta, Watgunge, Jorabagan, Dhapa and Garden Reach.
 There are reports that officially 15% of Kolkata's core water supply comes from ground water, in reality 25–30% of water used in households is ground water.

 Roads: An estimated 6% of Kolkata's area is under roads, whereas a standard modern city demands 25–30% of the area be under roads.
 Pucca (surfaced) road construction started in Kolkata only after 1839, and pavements were provided along the main roads only to facilitate erection of gas lights.
 In 2010–11 KMC maintained 1,909 km of roads (1,670 km surfaced and 239 km unsurfaced).
 In 2020, the number of registered motor vehicles (including two and three wheelers) on the roads of Kolkata was 1024,000.